So What Is The Best Braid For Bass Fishing?

-The RidgeMonkey are great braid cutters you can just about make out that serrated edge on the blades.
-These are also luminous so great if you drop them in the dark and didn’t realise, I have lost a few things like this night fishing.
+The RidgeMonkey are great braid cutters.
+You can just about make out that serrated edge on the blades.
+These are also luminous, so great if you drop them in the dark and don’t realise, I have lost a few things like this night fishing.

 How do you spool braided fishing line?

-As for winding the line on I just put the spool on a screwdriver or something like that.
+As for winding the line on, I just put the spool on a screwdriver or something like that.
 Then thread the line through a fishing rod, then reel in as if you are fishing.
 Simple eh.
-However, if you want a flash way or not scared of buying a proper device then go on Amazon there are loads.
-Click this link .
+However, if you want a flash way or are not scared of buying a proper device, go on Amazon; there are loads.
+Click this link.

 How long does braid last?

-To be honest, braids are very hard-wearing compared to mono.
+Braids are very hard-wearing compared to mono.
 I have had the same braid for the last two seasons.
-Having said that I’m not fishing every day.
+Having said that, I’m not fishing every day.
 Unlike the Bassman, he will go fishing twice a day, weather and conditions permitting.
-As long as you check the braid doesn’t start to fray.
-This can happen when a fish takes you round a rock but they normally snap you off.
-So basically just keep your eye on your line.
+As long as you check, the braid doesn’t start to fray.
+This can happen when a fish takes you around a rock, but they normally snap you off.
+So basically, keep your eye on your line.

 Best Braid For Bass Fishing